d12frosted/elpa-mirror/gnu/org-modern-readme.txt

   applied by `org-modern-mode', e.g., the block brackets in the fringe.

   Bug reports, improvement or style proposals are welcome!
-Maybe some more Org elements deserve styling or alternative stylings should be offered?
+Maybe some more Org elements deserve styling or alternative styles should be offered?

   The tag style of `org-modern' is inspired by Nicholas Rougier's